-During design, the size of the new unit ventilators presented a challenge, they were larger than the existing units.
-Additionally, during initial field observations 360 Engineering determined the existing unit ventilators were installed in front of a full-size cavity in the exterior wall, rather than ducted directly to the outdoor air intake louvers.
-Our team worked with Anderson Hallas Architects and directly with the unit ventilator manufacturer to find a solution for installing the new unit ventilators with minimal impact to the surrounding casework, as well as sealing the exterior wall cavity while still providing outdoor air to the new unit ventilators.
+During design, the size of the new unit ventilators presented a challenge; they were larger than the existing units.
+Additionally, during initial field observations, 360 Engineering determined the existing unit ventilators were installed in front of a full-size cavity in the exterior wall, rather than ducted directly to the outdoor air intake louvers.
+Our team worked with Anderson Hallas Architects and directly with the unit ventilator manufacturer to find a solution for installing the new unit ventilators with minimal impact to the surrounding casework, as well as sealing the exterior wall cavity while still providing outdoor air to the new unit ventilator.